Trade Balance in Canada

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In December, the IHS Markit Manufacturing Purchasing Managers’ Index (PMI) dipped to 56.5 from November’s 57.2.
+The S&P Global Manufacturing Purchasing Managers' Index (PMI) fell to 49.2 in December from November's 49.6.

-According to the Teranet-National Bank Composite House Price Index, house prices increased 0.4% month-on-month on a non-seasonally-adjusted basis in November, after virtually flatlining in October.
+According to the Teranet-National Bank Composite House Price Index, house prices fell 1.3% month on month in November, following October’s 0.8% decrease.